Class66/SemafoR/README.md

 {
   type: semaphoreTypes.To, // defines semaphore type (here we use "To" semaphore)
   number: 1, // defines another number for the same type of the semaphore in the array
-  //(here is just 1 value because we've just connected only one "To" semaphore),
+  //(here is 1 because we've just connected only one "To" semaphore),
   signal: signals.OS1, // defines default signal for this semaphore after application start
-  //(here OS1 as default signal for "To" semaphore).
+  //(here is OS1 as default signal for "To" semaphore).
-}
+  label: 'To1', // it's NOT REQUIRED but defines a name of the semaphore, visible on the UI interface
+  //if it's not defined, the type + number will be displayed }
 ```